-PART I - BUSINESS AND GENERAL INFORMATION ---------- ----------------- ------------ ---------------- -------------
+PART I - - BUSINESS AND GENERAL INFORMATION ---------- ------------ ------------ ---------------- -------------

 Item 1.
 Business

 a) Overview 7

 b) Business 9

 c) Competition 9

 d) Sources and Availability of Raw Materials and Suppliers 10

 e) Customers 10

 f) Employees and Labor 10

 g) Industry Risk 10

 Item 2.
 Properties 12

 Item 3.
 Legal Proceedings

 Item 4.
 Submission of Matters to a Vote of Security Holders 17

 Item 5.
 Regulatory and Environmental Matters 17

 PART II.
 OPERATIONAL AND FINANCIAL INFORMATION

 Item 6.
 Market Information 38

 Item 7.
 Dividends 38

 Item 8.
 Principal Shareholders 39

 Item 9.
 Management Discussion and Analysis of Financial Condition and Results o f

 Operation 40

 Item 10.
 Trends, Events or Uncertainties that have had or that are reasonably expedience cted

-To affect revenues and income 48
+To affect revenues and income 46

 Item 11.
-Financial Statements 48
+Financial Statements 47

 Item 12.
 Information on Independent Accountant and Other Related Matters

-a) External Audit Fees and Services 49
+a) External Audit Fees and Services 47

 b) Changes in Disagreements with Accountants on Accounting and

-Financial Disclosure 49
+Financial Disclosure 48

 Item 13.
 Security Ownership of Certain Record and Beneficial Owners And Management

-a) Security Ownership of Certain Record and Beneficial Owners as s 01
+a) Security Ownership of Certain Record and Beneficial Owners as 3 01

 December 31,

-50
+2022 48

 b) Security Ownership of Management as of December 31, 2022

-c) Voting Trust Holder of 5% or more - as of December 31, 2022
+c) Voting Trust Holder of 5% or more - as of December 31, 2022 49

-d) Changes in Control
+d) Changes in Control 49

 PART III.
-CONTROL AND COMPENSATION INFORMATION J
+CONTROL AND COMPENSATION INFORMATION

 Item 14.
 Directors and Executive Officers of the Registrant

-52
+a) Directors' and Key Officers' Experience 50

 b) Involvement in Certain Legal Proceedings of Directors and Executive

-Officers 55
+Officers

-c) Family relationships
+c) Family relationships 53

 Item 15.
 Executive Compensation

-a) Compensation of Directors and Executive Officers 55
+a) Compensation of Directors and Executive Officers

 b) Standard Arrangement

-c) Other Arrangement
+c) Other Arrangement 54

-d) Any employment contract between the company and named -
+d) Any employment contract between the company and named

-executive officer 56
+executive officer

 e) Warrants and Options Outstanding

 Item 16.
-Certain Relationships and Related Party Transactions
+Certain Relationships and Related Party Transactions 54

-PART IV.
-CORPORATE GOVERNANCE 58
+IV.
+CORPORATE GOVERNANCE

 V. SUSTAINABILITY REPORT

-VI.
-EXHIBITS AND SCHEDULE
+PART VI.
+EXHIBITS AND SCHEDULE 89